tristanlang/FinancialAnalysis/README.md

 I plan on using Python to extract, process, and analyze data obtained from SEC EDGAR APIs.
 I would also like to include a variety of front end visualizations to portray analysis on individual stocks and to compare stocks.

+TO START, I am going to work on creating a simple tool that can query EDGAR for a ticker and get the most recent 10-K form.